Potential energy: History

 From around 1840 scientists sought to define and understand energy and work.

-The term "potential energy" was coined by William Rankine a Scottish engineer and physicist in 1853 as part of a specific effort to develop terminology.
+The term "potential energy" was coined by William Rankine, a Scottish engineer and physicist, in 1853 as part of a specific effort to develop terminology.
 He chose the term as part of the pair "actual" vs "potential" going back to work by Aristotle.
 In his 1867 discussion of the same topic Rankine describes potential energy as 'energy of configuration' in contrast to actual energy as 'energy of activity'.
 Also in 1867, William Thomson introduced "kinetic energy" as the opposite of "potential energy", asserting that all actual energy took the form of 1/2^{2}.
 Once this hypothesis became widely accepted, the term "actual energy" gradually faded.

-Work and potential energy
+Feature of conservative systems

-Potential energy is closely linked with forces.
+Potential energy is closely linked with forces in conservative fields.
 If the work done by a force on a body that moves from A to B does not depend on the path between these points (if the work is done by a conservative force), then the work of this force measured from A assigns a scalar value to every other point in space and defines a scalar potential field.
 In this case, the force can be defined as the negative of the vector gradient of the potential field.